 • Focus on and enjoy dishes with lentils, chickpeas or garbanzos, butter beans, white beans, fava beans, green beans and peas.

-• See three of my favourite recipes here.
+• Check out 3 common but tasty mediterranean dishes.
 Of the three, the Chickpeas salad is the one that I would make the most often – so quick and simple to make.

 2. Enjoy Mediterranean Vegetable Dishes

 Greeks consume about 17 oz.
 (500 grams) of fruits and vegetables a day.
 The mediterranean vegetable dishes that they have for the main course is what really sets them apart.
 Most Greeks consume vegetables as a main dish at least 2-3 times a week.

 These dishes called lathera, which means “the ones in oil,” are a combination of vegetables, herbs, tomatoes and olive oil.
 Common vegetables used are green beans, peas, eggplants, leeks, artichokes, cauliflowers and okra.
 One serving is a large plate, which is about 3 servings of vegetables.